1st Battalion 22nd Infantry ![]()

 met a band of insurgents; killed three, captured one rifle and

 two revolvers.
+No casualties.

 Died of wounds received in action near Cabiao, December 6, 1900:

-Private William Bold, company L.
+Private William Dold, company L.

 December 19.Lieut.
 Leonard, commanding